 4. Start stringing your embroidery thread.

-We simply tied a double knot around a nail and got started.
+We simply tied a double knot with the end of the string around the first nail and got started.

 It works best to outline the general shape of your outline.